iumio/kepler/README.md

 Formation project which we code our own phpMyAdmin

 PHP5, MVC, TWIG, BOOTSTRAP, PDO...
-Are use in this project.
+Are used in this project.